Create a marketing plan and track, leverage and experiment your way to success.

 Marketing is changing at such a rapid pace that benchmark data and other outside sources should be used to ensure you're plan won't leave your brand, and your growth, in the past.

-Experiment And Try New Things
+Experiment And PLAN TO Try New Things

 According to statistics published by TopRank, only 46% of marketers have a chance at beating the status quo.
 Cisco reported that by the end of this year, video will account for 80% of all internet traffic -- and that was last year's fad!
 As artificial intelligence makes it's debut this year, nearly 60% of marketers will be left behind.